openlegacy/ol-in-one-public/README.md

 - **`ol-in-one-db2-zos/`**
   Directory containing commands and documentation for the DB2 z/OS solution.

+- **`ol-in-one-reverse-api-rest/`**
+  Directory containing commands and documentation for the Reverse API solution.

 - Upcoming **`ol-in-one-ctg/`**
   Directory containing commands and documentation for the CICS Transaction Gateway (CTG) solution.